pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

 #### Code style

-This time, I refrained from my habit of using a JavaScript Linter [http://www.javascriptlint.com].
+This time, I refrained from my habit of using a [JavaScript Linter](http://www.javascriptlint.com).
 However, some practices that I adhered to:
 - use strict
 - return early
 - mind the semi-colon